 Polonaise-Fantasy in A flat major Op.
 61

 Instantly this prodigious talent (she will be 17 on 21 October) announced itself with a gloriously refined sound, tone and touch.
 The trait of 'seeking a refuge' for Chopin had begun.
 Her tensions and relaxations throughout the creation of the fantasies were remarkable for their grace and refinement.
-There was infinite expressivity here and artful embroidery of the melodic line.
+There was infinite expressiveness here and artful embroidery of the melodic line.
 Inner voices were clear and the polyphony full of restrained emphasis.
 She appeared to be painting landscapes of a full emotional life which expanded into a glorious apotheosis.
 A superbly artistic mezzo-forte conclusion, not triumphant at all, as it is not.
 An extraordinarily precocious performance by such a young artist.

 * * * * * * * * * *

-To obtain this remarkable CD superbly recorded:
+To obtain this remarkable CD, superbly recorded:

 https://sklep.nifc.pl/pl/produkt/77670-tianyao-lyu-chopin-piano-competition-2025